Marc-André

 LeChasseur

-- French
+• French

-- English
+• English

-Marc-André LeChasseur practices municipal and public law at Bélanger Sauvé.
-Since 2004, he has been an assistant professor at McGill University’s School of Urban Planning, where he teaches Quebec and Ontario town planning law at the master’s level.
-He is one of LEXPERT’s most recommended Canadian lawyers in public law and among Canadian Lawyer magazine’s 500 Best Lawyers in Canada.
+Marc-André LeChasseur practices municipal and public law.
+He is an assistant professor at McGill University’s School of Urban Planning, where he teaches Quebec and Ontario town planning law at the master’s level, and a lecturer in the Master of Town Planning at the Faculté d’aménagement of the Université de Montréal.

 He is a regular guest speaker for the Union des municipalités du Québec, the Corporation des officiers municipaux du Québec and the Ordre des urbanistes du Québec.
-In addition to teaching at McGill University, Mtre LeChasseur is a lecturer in the Master of Town Planning at the Faculté d’aménagement of the Université de Montréal.

 Services

-- Urban planning
+• Urban planning and development

-- Judicial control of municipal organizations
+• Judicial review of municipal bodies

 Training